 - Wrap up and move on (Hard Time Box)

-If you opt for the soft Time Box, there is a risk that (in the example of a meeting) discussions will continue, which could potentially affect subsequent Time Boxes.
-However, by setting a rough deadline, you allow everyone in the meeting the opportunity to act as timekeeper and encourage them to stick to the deadline.
+If you opt for the soft Time Box, there is a risk that discussions will continue (in the example of a meeting), which could potentially affect subsequent Time Boxes.
+However, by setting a rough deadline, you allow everyone in the meeting the opportunity to act as a timekeeper and encourage them to stick to the deadline.

 If you choose the hard Time Box, it might be frustrating at first because you might not achieve everything you wanted to.
 However, in the long run, this strict adherence to the Time Box will help you to stick to time limits and focus your attention instead of drifting off-topic.
-If this is something you're introducing to a team, it'll make your co-workers more efficient also.
+If this is something you're introducing to a team, it'll make your co-workers more efficient, too.

 Now That You Know How to Time Box, Why Not Give It a Try?